 Utilizing Trusts in Estate Planning

 The next generation in your family inherits the wealth that you have worked to build your entire life.
 Would you want to give this large sum of money to an 18-year old with no strings attached?
 We doubt you would.
-That’s why we work with a number of estate lawyers who specialize in drafting trust conditions to manage wealth on behalf of beneficiaries usually for a specified period of time, maybe age 25?
+That’s why as part of our estate planning services, we work with a number of estate lawyers who specialize in drafting trust conditions to manage wealth on behalf of beneficiaries usually for a specified period of time, maybe age 25?
 We can help you communicate your wishes to the legal professional and incorporate planning strategies to maximize the value of your estate rollover tailored to your situation.